PapersOfMathieuNls/clever-commit/combined.md

 ## Classifying Incoming Commits

-As discusses in Section XXXX, a new commit goes through the metric-based model first (Steps 1 to 4).
-If classified  as _non-risky_, we simply let it through, and we stop the process.
+As discusses in Section \ref{sec:metric-based}, a new commit goes through the metric-based model first (Steps 1 to 4).
+If the commit is classified as _non-risky_, we simply let it through, and we stop the process.
 If the commit is classified as _risky_, however, we continue the process with Steps 5 to 9 our approach.

-One may wonder why we needed to have a metric-based model in the first place. we could have resorted to clone detection as the main mechanism.
+One may wonder why we needed to have a metric-based model in the first place.
+We could have resorted to clone detection as the main mechanism.
 The main reason for having the metric-based model is efficiency.
 If each commit had to be analysed against all known signatures using code clone similarity, then, it would have made CLEVER time consuming.
+We estimate that, in an average workday, if all commits had to be compared against all signatures on our cluster it would take around 25 minutes to process a commit.
+In comparison, it takes, in average, 3.75 seconds with the current approach.

 ## Proposing Fixes

 An important aspect in the design of CLEVER is the ability to provide guidance to developers on how to improve risky commits.
-We achieve this by extracting from the database the fix-commit corresponding to the matching defect-commit and present it to the developer.
+We achieve this by extracting from the database the fix-commit corresponding to the top 1 matching defect-commit and present it to the developer.
 We believe that this makes CLEVER a practical approach.
-Developers can understand why a given modification has been reported as risky by looking at code instead of simple metrics as in the case of the studies reported in [@Kamei2013a; @Rosen2015]).
+Developers can understand why a given modification has been reported as risky by looking at code instead of simple metrics as in the case of the studies reported in [@Kamei2013a; @Rosen2015].

 Finally, using the fixes of past defects, we can provide a solution, in the form of a contextualised diff, to the developers.
 A contextualised diff is a diff that is modified to match the current workspace of the developer regarding variable types and names.
 In Step 8 of Figure 3, we adapt the matching fixes to the actual context of the developer by modifying indentation depth and variable name in an effort to reduce context switching.
-We believe that this would make it easier for developers to understand the proposed fixes and see if they apply in their situation.
+We believe that this would make it easier for developers to understand the proposed fixes and see if it applies in their situation.

 # Case Study Setup {#sec:exp}